The two most common types of active trading are swing trading and day trading.

 If you need coaching or mentoring, please consider signing up for my email newsletter.

-I send out invites to free previews every now and then.
+I send out invites to free previews every now and then for swing trading lessons in Singapore.
 Hope to see you.